kluskaj/Organic/README.md

 **O**bject **R**econstruction with **G**enerative **A**dversarial **N**etworks from **I**nterferometri**C** data
 You can find the associated paper [here](https://ui.adsabs.harvard.edu/abs/2020SPIE11446E..1UC/abstract)

+## Purpose

+The goal of this image reconstruction algorithm is to use an astropbysical Bayeisan prior to reconstruct an image from optical (infrared and visible) interferometric data.
+Neural networks can learn the main characteristics of the image from the models and guide the image reconstruction to a similar images.
+The data itself can induce more complex features if they are needed to reproduce the data.

 ## Installation

 To install Organic you should type this in your terminal: